-This article is about an amazing natural and cultural region in North-Eastern Spain.
+This article is about a route along some of the most interesting villages in Matarraña and Terra Alta, an amazing natural and cultural region in North-Eastern Spain.
 This region is split into two political regions (Aragon and Catalunya) but it has a common history, cultural similarities and its inhabitants speak the same language.
 In the Catalan side we speak about Terra Alta Comarca to define the territory where we can find Horta de Sant Joan, Prat del Comte and Arnes.
 Otherwise, in the Aragonese side, they call Matarraña Comarca to the small and amazing region where we can spot Beceite, Valderobles, Cretas and Calaceite.

 The whole territory, either the Catalan or the Aragonese side, they speak the language we call Catalan in Catalunya.
 In that peace of Aragon, you can hear people speaking Catalan as easily as if you were in Costa Brava or even more.
 There is no conflict with that and no political matters involve, that is just part of their cultural richness and the shared past in between those territories.
 They belonged to the same kingdom in Medieval times and more recently they have faced the history keeping a lot commercial relationships, fighting in the same local wars (Guerras Carlistas) and making common strategies to develop.